 Capital Expense (“Capex”) budget forms are considered a key part of annual budget models and are often used by budget managers, purchasing managers and department heads to plan future asset purchases.
-Some of the key functionality in this type of budget template is that it has drop downs to choose asset type, department, and purchase month.
+Key functionality in this type of budget template includes drop downs to choose asset type, department, and purchase month.
 The average lifetime of the asset typically comes from an assumption and will automatically calculate the monthly depreciation amount.
 After the user enters purchase price and quantity, everything else calculates automatically.
-Total depreciation expense and accumulated depreciation ends up on the P&L and Balance Sheet budgets.
+Total depreciation expense and accumulated depreciation end up on the P&L and Balance Sheet budgets.
 Typically, this template is used for each healthcare facility with all their departmental asset purchases contained within the same form.
-You find an example of this type of budget template below.
+You will find an example of this type of budget template below.

 Purpose of Capex Forms

-Hospitals and clinics use Capex Forms to request funding for asset purchases and capture comments and details that will help in the approval process.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a healthcare organization can improve its expense control and asset procurement plans as well as reduce the chances that there are budget overruns due to unforeseen investments.
+Hospitals and clinics use Capex Forms to request funding for asset purchases and to capture comments and details that will help in the approval process.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a healthcare organization can improve its expense control and asset procurement plans, as well as, reduce the chances of budget overruns due to unforeseen investments.

 Capex Form Example

 Here is an example of a Capital Expense budget input form with automated depreciation expense calculations.